EOX-A/LPvis/README.md

 * EOX Terrain Light or Sentinel-2 Cloudless 2018 basemaps
 * Minimap providing an overview area using OpenStreetMap data

+ℹ️ For performance reasons agricultural parcels and physical blocks are only visible from zoom level 14 or higher (~ >1:20,000).

 ## Contributing